knhcr/sd-webui-prompt-cards-manager/README.md

 #### Image Placement
 * Place any images in the `extensions/sd-webui-prompt-cards-manager/prompt_cards` folder
   - It recognizes `.png`, `.jpg`, `.jpeg`, `.webp` files
+  - By default, files and dirs starting with `.` (such as `.git`) are ignored.
+    If you needs them, you can set the option to not to be ignored in the Settings section.

 * Like LoRA, you can create subfolders to classify and manage cards more easily
   - This extension treats the first-level folder name as the "**category**" of that card